Poppyland Songs;Life On A Cliff Edge

-The gentleman Kit interviewd the most was an elderly labourer, at least 80 in 1912.
+The gentleman Kit interviewed the most was an elderly labourer, at least 80 in 1912.
 He passed on many stories and songs that without Kit's journals would have been completly lost to time.
-This is the heart of Poppyland Songs, although in this day and age we record EVERYTHING I want to create something beautiful and meaningful, a musical tapestry that tells the stories of those who have lived and died in Poppyland.
-A musical community celebration of everything that life on a cliff edge means.
+This is the heart of Poppyland Songs, although in this day and age we record EVERYTHING I wanted to create something beautiful and meaningful, a musical tapestry that tells the stories of those who have lived and died in Poppyland.

 I am always interest to hear more stories from North Norfolk so if you have something to share then get in touch either via my contact page or on Facebook or Instagram.
 If you see me in the street or busking on my violin in Cromer, then come and speak to me.